Already have a degree in architecture? Study the Master of Architecture (Professional) to prepare yourself for a career as a registered architect.

 Enrolment in papers is subject to meeting all requirements and availability of papers.

-Students who complete the Master of Architecture (Professional) as well as an approved period of practical experience will be eligible to take the professional practice interview to become registered architects.
+The Master of Architecture (Professional) has been designed to meet the academic accreditation requirements for registration as an architect in New Zealand.
+Subject to accreditation by the Australian and New Zealand Architecture Program Accreditation Procedure (ANZ APAP) and an approved period of practical experience, graduates will be eligible to take the professional practice interview to become registered architects.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.